 The conference also celebrated Southeast Asian culture with a film festival, writing and blogging workshops, poetry readings, dance and theater – including the Lowell-based Angkor Dance Troupe

 and Flying Orb Productions

 performed a piece about growing up hearing from her mom, aunts and other women how to be a “good” Vietnamese girl – soft-spoken, pretty, gentle and flowerlike – and freeing herself through breakdancing and vogueing, a dance style that mimics and exaggerates the moves and poses of fashion models.
 Her mom hates her dancing, she said during a brief discussion afterward.

-Loan Hoang has gone to Vietnam several times to teach breaking and vogueing.
+Loan Hoang has gone to Vietnam to teach breaking and other contemporary dance styles.
 She taught a vogueing lesson in the workshop, too – and everybody danced.